Leo Rover conquers the Moon once more – the final round of the Space Resources Challenge

 credit: the University of Luxembourg

-During the first round of the Space Resources Challenge, the Leo Rovers’ standard internal batteries capacity was enough to power the robots along with the additional hardware mounted on them for the duration of the contest, which was 2.5 hours.
-Since the final round of the competition had been planned to last twice as much, LUVMI-XR decided to boost the robots’ battery capacity to make sure that their Leo Rovers would be able to run for the entire contest.
-For this purpose, they used Makita 18V batteries.
-They served as the power source for the Jetson, the router, antenna and camera, increasing the internal battery’s capacity in the process as well, which translated to the robots being operational for the whole span of the challenge.
-It proved to be a great solution, especially given the fact that some of the competitors’ rovers turned out incapable to run for this long.
+During the first round of the Space Resources Challenge, the Leo Rovers’ standard internal batteries capacity was enough to power the robots along with the additional hardware mounted on them for the whole 2.5 hours of the competition.
+However, knowing that the final round was going to last twice as long, LUVMI-XR decided to boost the robots’ battery capacity to make sure that their Leo Rovers would be able to run for the entire contest.
+For this purpose, they used Makita 18V batteries that served as the power source for the Jetson, the router, antenna and camera, increasing the internal battery’s capacity in the process as well, which translated to the robots being operational for throughout the challenge.
+This proved to be a wise decision, especially given the fact that some of the competitors’ rovers turned out incapable to run this long.

 Leo Rover setup for the Space Resources Challenge